MeiHasCrashed/DSharpPlusComponents/Readme.md

 inspired by Discord.Net's Interaction implementation.

 > [!CAUTION]
-> Currently this is only intended for me to use, but if anyone else finds it useful, feel free to use it.\
+> Currently this is primarily intended for me to use, but if anyone else finds it useful, feel free to use it.\
 > However I make no guarantees about stability or support.
 Things might get removed or changed without warning.